Snort. Wheeze. Roar. If someone in your bedroom snores, there’s no ignoring it.

 What causes snoring?

-But it tends to be more common in men and people designated male at birth (DMAB) and who are overweight.
+But it tends to be more common in men and people assigned male at birth (AMAB) and who have overweight or obesity.
 And it often gets worse as you get older.

 Snoring happens when breathing is blocked during sleep.
 As air tries to push through the soft tissues, they vibrate — causing the telltale honks and snorts that make your significant other threaten to banish you from the bedroom.

 Some people are just natural-born snorers.
 But often, snoring is caused by an underlying condition like:

 - Structural problems in your nose, like a deviated septum.

 - Enlarged tonsils or adenoids.